LudovicoDeSalvo/Deep-Learning-Project/README.md

 This will load the best model checkpoint and output predictions to `submission/`.

-⚠️ Attention: to do inference up to 67GiB of VRAM are required
+⚠️ Attention: Inference may require up to 67 GiB of VRAM.

+To bypass this issue or work with less VRAM, you can train and evaluate the model instead of running direct inference.
+⏳ It will take longer, but it works! 😊

 ---